climbcat/mcparse/README.md

 # mcparse

-Custom parser for the mcstas McStas/McXtrace DSL: A modern, low-dependency instrument- and component file parser and code generator, focusing on usability and maintainability.
+Custom parser for the mcstas McStas DSL: A modern, low-dependency, instrument- and component parser and code generator, focusing on usability and maintainability.

-This project is part of an exploratory re-imagining of the mcstas core and is a stand-alone demonstration of parsing and code-generation.
+This project is part of an exploratory re-imagining of the mcstas simulation core, and is a stand-alone demonstration of parsing and code-generation.

 - Example bulk output: https://github.com/climbcat/mcparse/blob/main/example_output_0.1.0.md
 - Example error output: https://github.com/climbcat/mcparse/blob/main/failtest_output_0.1.0.md
 - Tool building example: https://github.com/climbcat/mctrace

-The tool example is built on top of 'mcparse' code generated output, featuring 3D instrument display, plot and live simulation.

-At the time of writing, code generation features the 14 components and one instrument that were ported run on the experimental, modernized C++ engine.

-(See mccode.org for more details on the simulation package.)
+(See mccode.org for official information on the scientific simulation software.)

 ## build & run